 After Williams suffered an acute hamstring injury before the 2022 regular season, the striker fell into a state of flux.
 Without ever getting serious time on the pitch with the Kansas City Current, she was traded to Gotham FC in the offseason, and no one knew exactly what to expect from her in 2023.

 But in the last month, the forward has reminded the league why she’s near the top of the NWSL’s all-time leaderboard.
-Williams sits alone in second place with 61 goals scored in her NWSL career, only 16 behind the all-time tally set by Sam Kerr.
+Williams sits alone in second place with 61 regular-season goals in her NWSL career, only 16 behind the all-time tally set by Sam Kerr.
 She also recently surpassed Kerr for the all-time goal contributions record (combined goals and assists) with 103.

 Williams crossing those milestones in 2023 is no small feat; with an injury as severe as a hamstring tear and a change in club environment, her return to top form was never guaranteed.
 As it stands, the 29-year-old is in the 92nd percentile of non-penalty goals per 90 forwards in 2023, and in the 75th percentile in non-penalty xG generated and total shots.